benhall92/Interpolate-Theme/README.md

 # Interpolate-Theme
 This is a WordPress theme that has been created using Twitter's Bootstrap and Blank Slate.

-It comes packaged with Redux for WordPress.
+It comes packaged with Redux for WordPress to offer extensive customisability.
+To customise the theme go to "Theme Options".

-The theme offers extensive Theme Customisation options via Theme Settings.
+- Redux must be enable once the theme has been installed.

+This theme was created to provide a solid base for developers to rapidly create bespoke WordPress themes.
+Please feel free to use it as you see fit.

 Users can: